joseconti/woo-redsys-gateway-light/readme.txt

 4. Language: Set the Redsys Gateway Language.

 == Changelog ==

+* NEW: Bizum Checkout logo customization.
+* NEW: Added option What to do after payment to Bizum.
+* Improved: Smaller default Bizum logo.
+* FIXED: A fatal error when Bizum Payment is not paid.
+* FIXED: Fixed Bizum update status.

 == 5.0.1 ==
 * FIXED: Fixed an error cleaning Order number.